 In Pirates of the Caribbean: On Stranger Tides, Jack Sparrow lies about which chalice contains the mermaid tear, and thus will grant life, while the other one will drain life.
 Blackbeard values his own life more than that of his daughter, drinks the one he thinks will give life, and ends up dying.

 At the end of The Little Girl Who Lives Down The Lane, as Rynn is making tea for herself and Frank, she puts potassium cyanide in her own cup.
-It's not clear if she anticipated that Frank would be suspicious and switch, or if she was initially intending to kill herself rather than submit to Frank's blackmail.
+It's not clear if she anticipated that Frank would be suspicious and switch, or if she was initially intending to kill herself rather than submit to Frank's blackmail (and possibly framing him with her murder).
 But either way, Frank becomes suspicious and demands that they switch cups, so he ends up dying.

 Played with in the 1997 Prince Valiant film.
 The villain spikes Princess Ilene's goblet with some kind of potion (love potion, sleeping potion... wasn't made clear).
 Ilene distracts him, switches goblets, and pours candle wax into his goblet.
 The villain get suspicious and switches them back.
 He drinks first, and as he chokes on the wax, Ilene escapes.